Myths vs. reality

-Myth 1: GRP Pipes Are Not As Durable As Traditional Materials
+Myth 1: GRP Pipes Are Not As Durable As Steel or Concrete

 Myth 2: GRP Pipes Are More Expensive Than Other Options